aliaksei-babuk/iot-sa-project/README.md

 ![image](https://github.com/aliaksei-babuk/iot-sa-project/blob/main/Docks/Flow%20Chart%20for%20the%20UC-5.png)

 Environmental and Wildlife Monitoring use case extends the solution into ecological research and biodiversity conservation.
 The main flow consists of ingesting environmental acoustic data from edge devices in natural habitats, identifying species or ecological events, and storing annotated data for long-term analysis.
 Outputs are used to track species presence, migration, and overall ecosystem health.
 Exceptions may arise from limited connectivity in remote regions, misclassification of overlapping animal sounds, or environmental conditions (e.g., storms) obscuring audio signals.
-Nonetheless, the benefits are multifaceted: ecologists gain a scalable and non-intrusive method of monitoring wildlife, conservation agencies access high-quality datasets for biodiversity assessments, and policymakers benefit from evidence-based recommendations for environmental protection
+Nonetheless, the benefits are multifaceted: ecologists gain a scalable and non-intrusive method of monitoring wildlife, conservation agencies access high-quality datasets for biodiversity assessments, and policymakers benefit from evidence-based recommendations for environmental protection.

 ## 1.3 System limitations